 Because he is obsessed with his students’ college trajectory, Maurice Thomas (Metro Atlanta Corps ’08) has made it his personal mission to do everything humanly possible to help them get on this path.
 He offers tutoring during lunch hour and after school every day except for Tuesday, which is reserved for faculty conferences.
 Maurice also runs a Saturday school from 8 a.m. until noon.

 Check out the Teaching As Leadership online navigator to see more strategies of highly effective teachers.

 "Over the past two years, we have seen our students’ reading, writing, and math skills improve significantly.
-The principles outlined in Teaching As Leadership have played a critical role in our success.” –Andres Alonso, chief executive officer, Baltimore City Schools
+The principles outlined in Teaching As Leadership have played a critical role in our success.” –Andres Alonso, former chief executive officer, Baltimore City Schools